 The accompanying unaudited combined financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim combined financial information.
 They are based upon accounting policies and methods of their application consistent with those used and described in the Group's annual financial statements as contained in the prospectus, except for the recently adopted accounting policies described in note 2 - Accounting Changes below.
 In Management's opinion, these combined financial statements include all adjustments, consisting only of normal recurring adjustments, which the Group considers necessary to fairly state the Group's financial position and the results of its operations and its cash flows.
 The balance sheet at December 31, 2003 has been derived from the audited combined financial statements at that date but does not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 The accompanying combined financial statements should be read in conjunction with the Group's financial statements and notes thereto for the years ended December 31, 2003, 2002 and 2001 included in the prospectus.
-The results of the Group's operations for any interim period are not necessarily indicative of the results of the Group's operations for any other interim period or for a full fiscal year.
+The results of the Group's operations for any other interim period or for a full fiscal year.